Insights

 The Anatomy of a Youthful Face: Why Volume Matters

-When we think about what makes a face look young, we often focus on smooth skin and the absence of wrinkles.
-But there’s much more to youthfulness than that.
-One of the most important factors in a youthful appearance is volume.
-The fullness and support that comes from the underlying structures of the face.
-Understanding facial anatomy and the role
+When we think about what makes a face look young, we often focus on smooth skin and fewer wrinkles.
+But youthfulness is about more than the surface.
+One of the most important contributors to a youthful appearance is volume — the fullness and support provided by the underlying structures of the face.
+Understanding facial anatomy and the role volume plays

 Read More »